 Our plan for now, is to finish our Kickstarter for the current board, then move on to more board games.

 A lot of people have come forward trying to do wooden board games for more than their initial game.
 Ultimately, a lot of them fail, or stop their project(s) for one reason or another.
 Myself, personally, from researching what I could, found that a lot of these projects put a lot of time into their first, initial project, then expected the next one to sell itself without much effort put into art design.
 That is not our plan.
 At all.
-Our plan is to make an amazing and beautiful product every time, and let the artwork, time and effort, show for itself rather than 1 successful Kickstarter.
+Our plan is to make an amazing and beautiful product every time, and let the artwork, time and effort, show for itself rather than 1 successful campaign.
 Also, I love designing.
 If I could simply design board games for the rest of my life, that would be awesome.
 If I can only do it in my free time while working a real adult job, that would be awesome (albeit a bit slower).
 We even want to get into making our own board games, and helping others bring their board games to life.
+We are currently starting to make board game accessories too.

 - Check out our –> Facebook and like us to receive updates on this and other projects we are working on, and to help out with stretch goals for our Kickstarter!